GameDevCatch/Lua-Practice/README.md

 -----

 This is just an example project of a simple game that times how fast you click the targets.
-Was mainly created to show off code.
+Was mainly created to show off the code.

 Thanks for checking it out :)